Career Description for a Lawyer - career help for lawyers

 Competition for job openings should continue to be keen because of the large number of students graduating from law school each year.
 Graduates with superior academic records from well-regarded law schools will have the best job opportunities.

 Due to the competition for jobs, a law graduate's geographic mobility and work experience assume greater importance.
 The willingness to relocate may be an advantage in getting a job, but, to be licensed in another State / country, a lawyer may have to take additional examinations.
 In addition, employers are increasingly seeking graduates who have advanced law degrees and experience in a specialty, such as tax, patent, or admiralty law.

 To get an interview for a lawyer career, you must hone your CV writing skills or use a professional CV writing company.
 Your CV really needs to impress your potential employers and beat all the other applicants - typically there will be 100s of other applicants for each entry level position.

 Alternative careers for lawyers / non legal careers for lawyers

-Perhaps as a result of competition for attorney positions, lawyers are increasingly finding alternative careers in non traditional areas for which legal training is an asset, but not normally a requirement - for example, administrative, managerial, and business positions in banks, insurance firms, real-estate companies, government agencies, and other organizations.
-Career opportunities for lawyers are expected to continue to arise in these organizations at a growing rate.
+Perhaps as a result of competition for attorney positions, lawyers are increasingly finding alternative careers in non traditional areas for which legal training is an asset, but not normally a requirement - for example, administrative, managerial, and business positions in banks, insurance firms, real-estate companies, government agencies, and other organisations.
+Career opportunities for lawyers are expected to continue to arise in these organisations at a growing rate.